orchidsoftware/orchid.software/source/en/docs/installation.md

 ## Static Resource Publishing

-By default static files (css / js) are delivering through application routes: this is the best balance between configuration and change tracking but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):
+By default static files (css/js) are delivering through application routes: this is the best balance between configuration and change tracking but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):

  ```php
 php artisan orchid:link